symbol/symbol-docs/source/guides/monitor/turning-the-asynchronous-transaction-announcement-into-synchronous.rst

 .. note:: The function ``TransactionService.announce()`` will respond successfully when the transaction reached the network and had no validation errors.
 You might still need to :doc:`wait for several confirmations  <../../concepts/transaction>` before executing additional actions.

-If the Catapult REST server throws an error, the subscribe method will invoke the ``error function`` returning a ``TransactionStatus`` object.

 .. |docker| raw:: html

     <a href="https://docs.docker.com/install/" target="_blank">docker</a>